vlstill/presentations/dacse_2016/pres.md

 *   program is verified directly, no need to model it
 *   should not limit the programmer to a subset of the language
-*   even more compulationaly expensive
+*   even more computationally expensive

 ## Verification of Unit Tests of Parallel C++ Programs in DIVINE